beeware/rubicon-objc/docs/en/tutorial/tutorial-2.md

 To allow a class name to be reused, you can set the class variable `~rubicon.objc.api.ObjCClass.auto_rename`{.interpreted-text role="attr"}
 to `True`.
-This option enables automatic renaming of the Objective C class if a naming collision is detected:
+This option enables automatic renaming of the Objective-C class if a naming collision is detected:

 ```pycon